 The Denzel Rush

-It looks like…rather than develop the drive unit and then build an electric dirt bike around it, Denzel took an existing 200cc Chinese dirt bike and custom-modified the left side of the engine-case so that it held an electric motor.
+It looks like…rather than develop the drive unit and then build an electric dirt bike around it, Denzel took an existing 200cc Chinese dirt bike and custom-modified the left side of the engine-case so that it could hold an electric motor.
 Having a mould made to die-cast half an engine-case can be expensive, but it’s actually not too difficult.
-Part of the reason I believe this…is because the transmission has 4-speeds, which is common on a gasoline dirt bike like this, and that is a lot more gears than you would ever really “need” if it was designed from the ground up to be an electric dirt bike.
+Part of the reason I believe this is…because the transmission has 4-speeds, which is common on a gasoline dirt bike like this, and that is a lot more gears than you would ever really “need” if it was designed from the ground up to be an electric dirt bike.